jamesrcounts/jamesrcounts.com/guides/hello-world/bootstrapping-this-blog-with-jekyll.md

     .sass-cache
     .jekyll-metadata
     ```

 1. Add the initial files.

     ```bash
     git add .
     ```

 1. Now commit them.

     ```bash
     git commit -m "Initial jekyll site"
     ```

 I won't push this commit to a remote just yet.
 First, I want to get the content I've already written into the site.

-<a name="git-end"></a>

-# <a name="migrate-to-jekyll"></a> Migrate Content
+## Migrate Content

 This part is optional.
-If you are only interested learning how to setup an S3 website and a continuous delivery pipeline to update the website, then you can [skip this part](#migrate-to-jekyll-end) and just use the files generated by jekyll.
+If you are only interested learning how to setup an S3 website and a continuous delivery pipeline to update the website, then you can [skip this part](#next-steps) and just use the files generated by jekyll.

 This site is going to be my new blog, so I want to preserve what I've written so far by moving it into the jekyll site.
 I'll document the process, in case there are any snags along the way.

 Once I get these posts into the site, I'll be able to finish writing from within the site itself.

 > *Note*: This series of posts started as one very long post which I later broke into pieces.
 So if there seems to be some inconsistency between this migration process and what you see on the site today, that is the reason.
 This is another reason that I like the idea of jekyll.
 I feel like it gives me enough control to easily go back and improve/refactor my writing.
 Just like code!

 1. Create a folder for drafts - [Working with drafts](https://jekyllrb.com/docs/drafts/)

     To start, I'll make this post into a draft.
 Jekyll supports this concept, but I'll need to create the folder manually.

     Run this command in the site folder.

     ```bash
     mkdir _drafts
     ```

 1. Next, I'll copy this file from the temporary folder where I have been writing to the `_drafts` folder.